Gabriella439/grace/README.md

   parser, or evaluator without too much regression in functionality then I'll probably accept it.

+* Adding more comments or clearer contributing instructions

+  … so that people can more easily adapt the language to their own use case.

 These are the issues and pull requests that I'm most likely to reject:

 * Anything that significantly increases my maintenance burden